xsolla/pay-station-sdk/README.md

     /**
      * Set form status - active.
-     * The method activates the payment form to make the form available to the user.
+     * The method activates the payment form to make the form available to a user.
      * Allows you to prepare components before a user can interact with them.
      */
     activate(): void;